Babryz/hangman/README.md

 ## Hangman Game

+### Live version at:
+- Https://hangman.emilbabra.se

-To start playing just clone down the repository and open up the index.html in your browser!
+To start locally just clone down the repository and open up the index.html in your browser!